Eligibility Fact Sheet

-Have intellectual disability as defined in Connecticut General Statutes Section 1-1g (see below)
+- Have an intellectual disability as defined in Connecticut General Statutes Section 1-1g (see below)

-People who have a diagnosis of autism spectrum disorder but do not have intellectual disability may be eligible for services from our Division of Autism Spectrum Services.
+People who have a diagnosis of autism spectrum disorder, but do not have intellectual disability may be eligible for services from the Autism Spectrum Disorder Program.
 Please click this link for more information. http://www.ct.gov/dds/cwp/view.asp?a=2730&q=442840

 Per Connecticut General Statutes Section 1-1g, intellectual disability is defined as a significant limitation in intellectual functioning and deficits in adaptive behavior that originated during the developmental period before 18 years of age.
 Intellectual disability was formerly referred to as mental retardation in Connecticut Statutes and many psychological and other clinical evaluations.

 What does this mean?

 A person has a valid Full Scale IQ score of 69 or below as indicated on intelligence/cognitive tests and significant limitations in adaptive functioning, that began during the developmental period before the age of 18.

 To show that an individual has an intellectual disability, you will need to submit a copy of all intelligence/cognitive tests and tests of adaptive functioning completed prior to the age of 18.
 Full Scale IQ scores on intelligence/cognitive tests need to be 69 points or lower.
 Significant limitations in intelligence and adaptive skills must be present at the same time and have existed before the individual was 18 years of age.

 Where can I get tested and who can test me?